yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/udg-getting-started/creating-schema.md

 In case you don't have access to Tyk Dashboard and you need to use Tyk Gateway API, you will most likely use external tools to design your schema.

 Once done, that schema needs to be added to Tyk API Definition.
-All Data Graph specific configurations are stored in `"graphql"` object insode the Tyk Definition JSON.
+All Data Graph specific configurations are stored in `"graphql"` object inside the Tyk Definition JSON.

 ```bash
     "graphql": {